 2. Organic dyspepsia: Treat the underlying condition and, if possible, discontinue the drugs that cause dyspepsia.
 In patients with coexisting heartburn and dyspepsia, the preliminary diagnosis is GERD, and empiric treatment with PPIs is started (agents and dosage: see Peptic Ulcer Disease).
 If dyspepsia persists despite appropriate treatment, GERD is an unlikely diagnosis.
 Of note, some European experts include a positive H pylori status among causes of organic dyspepsia.

-3. Functional dyspepsia: By definition, if the patient has had an endoscopy and histology, he or she should be taken for H pylori testing.
+3. Functional dyspepsia: By definition, if the patient has had an endoscopy and histology, they should have H pylori testing.
 If the test result is positive, start eradication therapy (see Peptic Ulcer Disease).
 If the test is negative or eradication therapy fails, treat the patient with a PPI.
 You may try amitriptyline 10 to 25 mg taken at bedtime for 8 to 12 weeks (if effective, continue for ~6 months).
 Instruct the patient to stop smoking, avoid foods and drinks that cause or worsen the symptoms, and eat frequent small meals.
 Prokinetic therapy, such as domperidone, may be tried if available in the country of practice.
 Psychotherapy may also be useful.